jhoerr/box-csharp-sdk-v2/readme.markdown

 ## Status

 This client is currently in beta and is still under active development.
-The Box v2 API is itself still in beta (and getting better all the time!), so breaking changes should be expected.
+Breaking changes should be expected until version 1.0.

 Support currently exists for:

-* Authentication
+* Authentication (V1 and OAuth)
 * Files
 * Folders
 * Shared Items